 Sometimes I get in breakfast ruts, making the same smoothie or pancakes over and over and over again.
 These last two weeks it’s been this date-sweetened apple pie oatmeal.
 Remind me again why ruts are a bad thing?

 I am so incredibly smitten with dates.
 Have you tried them?
 I love how they’ve replaced my need for brown sugar in oatmeal.
-They’re sticky, sweet and so satisfying.
-Cut up into steamy oats and they add the perfect amount of sweetness my sugar-loving palette needs.
+They’re sticky, sweet, and so satisfying.
+Cut up into steamy oats and they add the perfect amount of sweetness my sugar-loving palate needs.

 In this recipe I baked them.
 But if you’re short on time make modifications as you see fit (like the microwave).
 Just don’t tell the enzyme fairies.

 I love, love, love this bowl.
 It’s thick, creamy, warm and full of apple-cinnamon flavor.
 I usually top mine with toasted pecans, which I highly recommend.
 But in a pinch I used walnuts instead.
 Just one serving is so satisfying and always keeps me full ’til lunch with plenty of fiber and protein.
 You could even add a dollop of almond butter or other nut butter for extra protein, if you wish.

 I enjoy my oatmeal on weekday mornings since it’s become part of my daily routine.
 But it would also be a lovely breakfast to make for guests or lazy weekend mornings – the best kind of mornings in the history of weekends.